UPPMAX/bianca_workshops/docs/intermediate/gpu.md

 ## News

-- Maja will have 17 T4 GPU nodes with one GPU each.
+- Bianca will have 17 T4 GPU nodes with one GPU each.
 Those will be on old Haswell nodes.

 ## GPU accessibility check